 The Project is currently licensed by the Federal Energy Regulatory Commission (FERC or Commission) under the authority granted to FERC by Congress through the Federal Power Act, 16 United States Code (USC) §791(a), et seq., to license and oversee the operation of non-federal hydroelectric projects on jurisdictional waters and/or federal land.
 The Project underwent relicensing in the early 1990s, and the current operating license for the Project expires on February 29, 2024.
-Accordingly, Appalachian is pursuing a subsequent license for the Project pursuant to the Commission's Integrated Licensing Process (ILP), as described at 18 Code of Federal Regulations (CFR) Part 5.
-In accordance with FERC's regulations at 18 CFR §16.9(b), the licensee must file its final application for a new license with FERC no later than February 28, 2022.
+Accordingly, Appalachian is pursuing a new license for the Project pursuant to the Commission's Integrated Licensing Process (ILP), as described at 18 Code of Federal Regulations (CFR) Part 5.

 In accordance with 18 CFR §5.11 of the Commission's regulations, Appalachian developed a Revised Study Plan (RSP) for the Project that was filed with the Commission and made available to stakeholders on November 6, 2019.
 The Commission issued the Study Plan Determination (SPD) on December 6, 2019.
 On July 27, 2020, Appalachian filed an updated ILP study schedule and a request for extension of time to file the Initial Study Report (ISR) to account for Project delays resulting from the COVID-19 pandemic.
 The request was approved by FERC on August 10, 2020, and the filing deadline for the ISR for the Project was extended from November 17, 2020 to January 11, 2021.
 Appalachian conducted a virtual ISR Meeting on January 21, 2021 and filed the ISR Meeting summary with the Commission on February 5, 2021.
 Stakeholders provided written comments in response to Appalachian's filing of the ISR meeting summary, which are addressed in this Updated Study Report (USR) along with study methods and results.
+Appalachian filed the USR on December 6, 2021, and the USR meeting was held on December 14, 2021.
+The USR meeting summary was filed on December 27, 2021.
+Stakeholders provided written comments in response to Appalachian's filing of the USR meeting summary, which were addressed in the Final License Application.
+In accordance with FERC's regulations at 18 CFR §16.9(b), the licensee filed its final application for a new license with FERC on February 28, 2022.
+This Fish Community Study Report (Appendix C) was not included with the license application due to field sampling scheduling delays resulting from the COVID-19 pandemic and to allow sufficient time to receive a federal recovery permit authorizing the incidental take of federally endangered Roanoke Logperch for the larval drift study.
+As stated in the Final License Application, this report is being filed as supplemental information.

 Appalachian has conducted studies in accordance with 18 CFR §5.15, as provided in the RSP and as subsequently modified by FERC.
-This USR describes the methods and results of the Fish Community Study conducted in support of preparing an application for new license for the Project.
+This final study report describes the methods and results of the Fish Community Study conducted in support of preparing an application for new license for the Project.